 III.
 Review, Routing, & Execution Procedures

-A. Except as otherwise permitted in this policy or its procedures, all school procurement contracts must be submitted to the Director of Purchasing, Contracting, and Auxiliary Services for review and approval prior to obtaining signatures for the contract.
+A. Except as otherwise permitted in this regulation or its procedures, all school procurement contracts must be submitted to the Director of Purchasing, Contracting, and Auxiliary Services for review and approval prior to obtaining signatures for the contract.
 The following procedure shall be used: